Clemapfel/jluna/docs/installation.md

 And `<path>` is the desired install path. `-DCMAKE_INSTALL_PREFIX=<path>` is optional, if it is specified manually, keep note of this path as we will need it later.

+Some errors may appear here, if this is the case, head to [troubleshooting](#troubleshooting).

-If the command does not recognize the compiler, even though you are sure it is installed, it may be necessary to specify the full path to the compiler executable instead of just the name.
+If the command does not recognize the compiler, even though you are sure it is installed, it may be necessary to specify the full path to the compiler executable, instead.
 For example:

 ```
 -DCMAKE_CXX_COMPILER=/usr/bin/g++-10
 ```

-Some errors may appear here, if this is the case, head to [troubleshooting](#troubleshooting).

 ### Make Install